steveush/grunt-map-normalizer/README.md

 Whether the sources should be verified.
 All non-existing files are removed from the final output.

-#### callback
+#### filter

-Type: `Function`
+Type: `Function( String [, SourceMap ] ):Boolean`
 Default: `null`

+A callback function used to filter the sources before being normalized.
+If `false` is returned from this function then the source and its corresponding content will be removed.

+#### modify

+Type: `Function( String [, SourceMap ] ):String|False`
+Default: `null`

-A function that can be used to modify the normalized sources before the output is written.
+A callback function used to modify the normalized sources before the output is written.
+If `false` is returned from this function then the source and its corresponding content will be removed.

 ### Usage Examples